Peteresis/World_Weather_Analysis/README.md

 ## Data Source Information
 Using the OpenWeatherMap API, it was possible to build a dataframe with the name, country, latitude, longitude, max temperature, humidity, cloudiness and weather description for each of the cities randomly generated, as shown in this screenshot:

 ### Image 1: Cities DataFrame Sample
 ![Image1](https://github.com/Peteresis/World_Weather_Analysis/blob/42214138744912227672dea04a0297cd5275f3a2/Vacation_Search/DataFrame.png)

-The information collected in the `Cities DataFrame` was used to collect hotel information for each city by making calls to the Google Maps API.
-Once the hotel name for each city was retrieved, the information from Google Maps was combined with the information from OpenWeatherMap and a new DataFrame was created.
-This time, however, the DataFrame was filtered using the Max and Min Temperature selected by the user.
+The information gathered in the `Cities DataFrame` was utilized to acquire hotel information for each city via Google Maps API calls.
+Once the hotel name for each city was obtained, the data from Google Maps was coupled with the data from OpenWeatherMap to build a new DataFrame.
+This time, however, the DataFrame was filtered using the user-selected Max and Min Temperatures.

 The new DataFrame contains the city name, country, max temperature, current weather description, latitude, longitude, and hotel name